BarakGahtan/barakgahtan.github.io/_pages/about.md

 My deepest academic passion involves merging my primary hobby, running, with my research.
 I strive to estimate and predict physiological parameters, which are traditionally expensive to measure, using affordable equipment such as sport watches.
 Developing a complex system to predict VO2 using only watches instead of a costly metabolic system, and predicting injuries from long-term training trends, is my primary passion.

-Outside of the academia
+Outside of work
 ======

 I am married to Shir Cohen, who holds a PhD in computer science as well.
 I am a proud father to Romy, and we have a German shepherd named Zeus.
 Additionally, if I am not with my family, I can usually be found running or reading books about running.
-I am a marathon runner with a personal best of 2:43 in the Valencia marathon.
+I am a marathon runner, ASICS Front Runner member, with a personal best of 2:43 in the Valencia marathon.